trane/octopress/source/_posts/2013-02-24-concrete-cesk-for-dalvik.markdown

 ## Invoking Methods

+Dalvik supports inheritance, due to a possible traversal of super classes, method invocation is necessarily the most complicated to model.
 Methods involve using all four components of the CESK machine: Control, Environment, Store, Continuation.

+It is useful to abstract away a simplified situation: assume that the method has already been looked up.
+Thus, we can define an *applyMethod* helper function to aid in applying the method to its arguments: $$applyMethod : Method \times Name
+\times Value \times AExp^{*} \times FP \times Store \times Kont \rightharpoonup
+\Sigma$$

+Further assume a method is defined as `m = def methodName(v_1, ... v_2) {body}`

+*applyMethod* needs to do the following

+* Lookup the values of the arguments
+* Bind those values to the formal parameters of the method
+* Create a new frame pointer
+* Create a new continuation

 ## Generalized Instruction